 Location is becoming even less important in the digital world, which can cause issues with the proper use of content created by national broadcasters.
 Across the world, legacy national broadcasters (such as the BBC in the UK or RAI in Italy) use a government-imposed charge to viewers in order to fund this public service.

 Conditional access, this time based on location rather than paying a fee, is thus essential for these organizations to continue to provide free-to-air services to people in their own countries while blocking access to those outside, which is an essential rights holder licensing requirement.

 Conditional access is still a very important tool in the fight against piracy for broadcasters over one-way networks.
 It ensures rights holders and content providers get returns on their investment and effort.

-As one of the world’s leaders in security solutions and an early pioneer of DRM, Intertrust brings the latest technology and security techniques to the pay-TV model.
-If you are interested in finding out more about what conditional access is able to offer in the digital age and how we are converging it with DRM to create a flexible solution to help pay-TV operators and content providers all over the world, get in touch with our team.
+As one of the world’s leaders in security solutions and an early pioneer of DRM, Intertrust brings the latest technology and security techniques to the pay TV model.
+If you are interested in finding out more about what conditional access can offer in the digital age and how we are converging it with DRM to create a flexible solution to help pay TV operators and content providers all over the world, get in touch with our team.